tintinrevient/not-doing-excel/README.md

 ## Follow-up questions

 - Can it be automatic?
-- Can you give examples of "cleaned" and "curated" data?
+- Can you give examples of "raw" Excel files and PDFs, "cleaned" and "curated" data?
 - What tool will you choose to clean the data if you have the freedom?

 ## References